mapnik/mapnik/docs/ogcserver/readme.txt

 - Layers MUST define an EPSG projection in the second parameter of the constructor.
 This implies that the underlying data must be in an EPSG projection already.
-- style and layer names are meant for machine readability, not human.
+- Style and layer names are meant for machine readability, not human.
 Keep them short and simple, without spaces or special characters.
 - For human readable info, set the title and abstract properties on the layer object.